Recall of MPs Act 2015

-The Recall of MPs Act 2015 is an act of the Parliament of the United Kingdom that makes provision for constituents to recall their member of Parliament (MP) and trigger a by-election.
+The Recall of MPs Act 2015 (c.
+25) is an act of the Parliament of the United Kingdom that makes provision for constituents to recall their member of Parliament (MP) and trigger a by-election.
 It received royal assent on 26 March 2015 after being introduced on 11 September 2014.

-Unlike recall procedures in some other countries, the act does not allow constituents to initiate proceedings.
-Proceedings are initiated only if an MP is found guilty of wrongdoing fulfilling certain criteria.
+Unlike recall procedures in some other countries, the act does not allow constituents to initiate the process.
+Proceedings, which are not discretionary, are initiated by the Speaker (or Deputy Speaker) of the House, and occur only if an MP is found guilty of wrongdoing fulfilling certain criteria.
 A petition is successful if at least one in ten voters in the constituency sign.
 Successful petitions result in the MP vacating the seat, triggering a by-election.